 Are you living the life you’ve always wanted to?
 Or have you settled into the status quo?

-But this can work in reverse as well.
-So many of us end up sabotaging our success.
-What happens is, we start thinking that we deserve better, and we drop right back down to where we think we should be – in our careers, our finances, our relationships, our health, our general sense of well-being.
+But discontent is a double-edged sword.
+So many of us end up turning our frustration and upset against ourselves, sabotaging any potential success.
+We start thinking that we deserve better, and we may work a little harder for a few days, but rather than take action and strive for lasting change, we drop right back down to where we think we should be – in our careers, our finances, our relationships, our health, our general sense of well-being.

 What if you took active control of your mind and redirected your focus on making your life a masterpiece?
-What if you reprogram the way you think to design a life that gives you fulfillment, joy and passion?
+What if you reprogram your mind to design a life that gives you fulfillment, joy and passion?

 Your mind is the key to success.
 And if you want to live the life you desire, then it’s time to decide, to commit and to resolve.
-Because it’s not what we can do in life that makes a difference, it’s what we will do.
+It’s not what we can do in life that makes a difference – it’s what we will do.
 And there’s no better time to take back control of your mind and set your sights on something better right now.

-Watch how Tony explains this force to two friends, using basketball as an example.
+Watch how Tony explains how to reprogram your mind to two friends, using basketball as an example.

-So it’s time to decide what you want – right now and in the future – and to get laser focused on it.
+So it’s time to decide what you want – right now and in the future – and to focus on it.
 Give your brain direction.
-What do you want physically, financially, emotionally, spiritually, in your business, and in your personal life?
-Make the decision that you are not willing to settle, that you are not willing to live the way you are living right now, and set your sights on what you want.
+What do you want physically, financially, emotionally, spiritually, in your business and in your personal life?
+Make the decision that you are not willing to settle and that you are not willing to live the way you are living right now.
+Set your sights on what you want.

 Now it’s time to rid your mind of fear and self-doubt.
 How do you do that?
-By cutting off from any other possibility so that you have no choice but to commit to your decision.
+By committing to it and letting it motivate you.

-Breaking through negative chatter is like a muscle.
-At first, when you try to do it, it will seem difficult and perhaps even taxing.
+Reprogramming the mind means breaking through negative chatter like “I can’t.”
+Think of it the same way you would build muscle at the gym.
+At first, it will seem difficult and perhaps even taxing.
 But if you start small and try it again every day, you will gradually become stronger.
 And before long, it will become effortless.

 Commit to yourself.
 Commit to overcoming the negativity.
 Commit to a better life.
-When you commit fully, cutting off any other possibility, you are going to push yourself to the next level and you are going to demand more of yourself than anyone else could ever expect.
+When you commit fully, cutting off any other possibility, you will push yourself to the next level and demand more of yourself than anyone else could ever expect.
 And that is true power.

-Once you have decided on your path and committed fully, you need to take inventory of your situation.
-Notice what you are getting from your current actions and direct your mind towards assessing what is working and what isn’t.
-And then make the shifts.
+Once you have decided on your path and committed fully, take inventory of your situation.
+What are your current actions getting you?
+Direct your mind toward assessing what is working and what isn’t.
+Make the shifts.
 Resolve is about finding solutions to whatever may come your way.

 A critical part of finding resolve is flexibility.
-Flexibility is power.
-When you get locked in tunnel vision, you will miss out on unexpected opportunities and alternative routes that could provide incredible benefits.
+Tunnel vision forces limits on you – you will miss out on opportunities and alternative routes that could lead to incredible benefits.
 Remember, you are never 100% in control.
 Think about it: has your life gone according to plan?
 Probably not.
-The path is never a straight line.
-And that’s why it’s vital to remain flexible along the way – learning from mistakes, embracing failure, and using negativity as a driving force for change.
+The path you take is never a straight line.
+And that’s why it’s vital to remain flexible along the way – learning from mistakes, embracing failure and using negativity as a driving force for change.

-By reprogramming your mind to focus on resolve, you can change your approach as required to attain the outcome no matter what obstacles, hurdles or circumstances come your way.
-Imagine that!
-That no matter what you encounter, you are conditioned for success.
+By reprogramming your mind to focus on resolve, you develop the ability to change your approach to problems as required.
+Not all obstacles, hurdles or circumstances are the same; each poses its own difficulties, and you can meet those difficulties head-on.
+True power comes from within, and reprogramming the subconscious mind conditions you for success.
 Frustration becomes a gift, because it means you are on the verge of a breakthrough.
-Failure is a lesson, counseling you on how to be better in the future.
-Any hurdle, emotional, physical or mental, becomes an opportunity for you to pivot and find a new creative solution.
+Failure becomes a lesson, counseling you on how to be better in the future.
+Any roadblock becomes an opportunity for you to pivot and find a new creative solution.
 That is the power of your mind’s dedication to resolve.

 Header Image © Shutterstock / Rawpixel.com